 Gartner predicts that 25% of supply chain decisions will be made across intelligent edge ecosystems through 2025.
 The edge is part of the puzzle, one of the game-changers transforming the manufacturing industry and supply chains.

 The role of the edge and 5G are vital in the world of manufacturing.
 Edge computing limits the distance between the data source and the end-user, significantly reducing latency while increasing capacity and reliability.
 Data is processed on-site or in devices rather than at a centralized server.
 Edge computing is a critical component of your company’s IT infrastructure.
-By 2025, 75% of enterprise-generated data will be created and processed outside centralized data centers.

 5G requires unprecedented rapid data transmission, achieved when organizations shift to the network edge to enable 5G-level applications and services.
 5G technology delivers speed, ultra-low latency, increased bandwidth, and reliability to fuel industries with innovative advancement opportunities.